Scheffler part of crowded Colonial leaderboard after PGA cut

 In his previous 11 starts the past four months, Reed missed four cuts and finished no better than 26th.
 He has slipped to 38th in the World Golf Ranking — he was ninth when at Colonial last year.

 “It feels good to get a number out of it,” Reed said about his 66.
-“Honestly, I feel like there’s been too many days that I’ve done a lot of things really well, just the number hasn’t really reflected it.
-But the great thing about a season is it’s a season.
-You have a lot of time left.”
+“Honestly, I feel like there’s been too many days that I’ve done a lot of things really well, just the number hasn’t really reflected it.”

-Varner had four bogeys, countering those with six birdies and an eagle at the 634-yard 11th hole, when he had a 330-yard drive and a 305-yard approach to the green for a 5-foot putt.
-That came after a chip-in birdie from 55 feet at No. 10, and a 10-foot birdie putt at No. 12, but he bogeyed two of the next three holes.
+Varner had four bogeys, countering those with six birdies and an eagle at the 634-yard 11th hole — a 330-yard drive and 305-yard approach to the green for a 5-foot putt.
+That was sandwiched by two birdies — a chip-in from 55-feet at No. 10, and a 10-foot putt at No. 12 — before bogeys on two of the next three holes.

-Bolstered by his eagle make from 95 yards out on the par-4 12th, Taylor was at 5 under and was still a stroke ahead in the lead until his bogey at No. 18.
-The world’s 244th-ranked player hit his last drive of the day way right, and his second shot ended up on a cart path.
+Bolstered by his eagle from 95 yards out on the par-4 12th, Taylor was at 5 under and in the lead alone until he finished with bogey at No. 18.
+The world’s 244th-ranked player’s last drive of the day was way right.

 Simpson followed his only bogeys, on both front-side par 3s, immediately with birdies.
 That included a closing 6 1/2-foot birdie putt at No. 9 after his tee shot at No. 8 put him in a deep greenside bunker with only his head and shoulders visible when blasting out of it.

 “Other than those two holes, it was really solid,” Simpson said.
-“Had a few good up-and-downs, but this is the type of Colonial that I love where the rough is up and the wind is blowing.”
+“This is the type of Colonial that I love where the rough is up and the wind is blowing.”

-Hossler took his share of the lead with an eagle 2 from 135 yards out finishing at the ninth hole.
-He also had another eagle at from 65 yards at the par-4 sixth.
-Both of his eagles came after bogeys on his previous hole.
+Hossler took his share of the lead with two eagle 2s his last four holes.
+He finished with one from 135 yards at the ninth, after holing a shot from 65 yards at the par-4 sixth.
+Both eagles immediately followed bogeys.

 Scheffler played Thursday with PGA Championship winner Justin Thomas, the world’s No. 5 player who had a 71.